bgavran/DNC/README.md

 ![](./assets/read_weightings.jpeg)

 The *X* axis again represents time steps while the *Y* axix represents individual memory locations.
+Top image are the write weightings and bottom image are the read weightings.
 It is possible to note several things:
-* At each step, the writes are focused on a single location
+* At each step, the writes and reads are focused on a single location
 * The focus changes with each step
 * The focus of the write weightings corresponds to the focus of the read weightings
-* The focus can never change to an already written location unless the last operation performed on that location was a read operation
+* The write focus can never change to an already written location unless the last operation performed on that location was a read operation

 It is further possible to analyze the internal state of DNC by plotting memory usage weightings.
 Note that the usage of a certain location drops to zero after the network reads from that location.